hectorpalmatellez/lapapapp/README.md

 - Run ```cordova prepare``` in order to add the platforms and plugins defined in the app's config.xml, as per Cordova 5.0.

 ## Common tasks

-The Platanus Ionic workflow tries to adhere as much as possible to the Cordova & Ionic way of doing things, so to do common tasks such as to serve, emulate or build your app, or adding platforms and plugins, use the Ionic and Cordova CLI commands you would regularly use.
-Some tasks are:

 - ```ionic serve``` to serve the app to your browser
 - ```ionic emulate ios``` to launch your app in the iOS emulator